Bio Snippet

-Research snippet: AI is a general-purpose technology with potential for disruptive technological breakthroughs that may stimulate new (digital & real) economic value chains in society.
-Today, our scientific understanding of the fundamental algorithmic mechanisms needed to transform this emerging technology into provably safe and robust (embodied) biological systems and safety-critical physical infrastructure are far behind its empirical engineering performance.
-In this sentiment, I exert my scientific research inquiry on agentic embodied AI systems — with a particular emphasis on answers to big questions surrounding their safety, stability, robustness, reliability, and resilience (S23R) in safety-critical infrastructure.
-The topical angles of attack within my research stack encompass: distributed generalized Nash-equilibrium seeking games, diffusion sampling in infinite-dimensional spaces, robust policy optimization, reduced-order model and control of multi-arm and collaborative robots, representation learning in large observation spaces, autonomous c-space exploration, and Hamilton-Jacobi analysis for runtime assurance in complex autonomous systems (read: cyberphysical systems).
-Balanced and ballasted along the trajectories of these topical lines of inquiry, I am interested in runtime assurance tooling and orchestration mechanisms that imbue S23R guarantees in emerging agentic embodied structural systems.
+Research snippet: AI is a general-purpose technology with potential for disruptive technological breakthroughs.
+Not a day goes by without it unfolding new (digital & real) value chains in society.
+Yet, our scientific understanding of the fundamental algorithmic mechanisms needed to transform this emerging technology into provably safe and robust (embodied) safety-critical systems and infrastructure are far behind its empirical engineering performance.
+In this sentiment, I exert my scientific research inquiry on embodied AI systems — with a particular emphasis on answers to big questions surrounding their safety, stability, robustness, reliability, and resilience (S23R) in safety-critical infrastructure.
+The topical angles of attack within my research stack encompass: diffusion sampling in infinite-dimensional spaces, data-driven optimal control, distributed generalized Nash-equilibrium seeking games, algorithms for runtime safety-assurance in human-robot environments, and collaborative automatons.
+Balanced and ballasted along the trajectories of these topical lines of inquiry, I am interested in runtime assurance tooling and orchestration mechanisms that imbue S23R guarantees in emerging large-scale embodied AI systems.
 If you are interested in collaborating, please shoot me an email .

 Select News Highlights